You’ll notice three pointed leaves that change colors with the seasons:

 Yellow, orange, or red in the fall

 On some plants, the leaves have notched edges.
-On others, the leaves have smooth edges.
+On others, the leaves’ edges are smooth.

 Poison ivy can grow as a bush or vine.
 You may see the vines climbing up the sides of trees or buildings.

-Poison ivy plants sometimes have white berries, which help the plant spread.
+The plants sometimes have white berries, which help it spread.
 Birds eat the berries and transplant the seeds on new areas along with their droppings.
-This may help explain why poison ivy is so common: It can be found in each state in the U.S., except for Alaska, Hawaii, and parts of the West Coast.
+This may be why poison ivy is so common.
+It’s in each U.S. state, except for Alaska, Hawaii, and parts of the West Coast.

 How to Spot Poison Oak

-Poison oak has three leaves shaped in lobes that resemble the leaves of an oak tree.
+Look for three leaves shaped in lobes that look like the leaves of an oak tree.

 How to Spot Poison Sumac

-Poison sumac has leaves that grow in groups of 7 to 13 along its stems.
+Its leaves grow in groups of seven to 13 along its stems.

-The plant itself takes the shape of either a shrub or a tree.
+The plant can be a shrub or a tree.
 It has clusters of small, yellowish flowers that mature into clusters of glossy yellow or off-white berries.

-Poison sumac is most common in the Midwest, though it's also found up and down the East Coast.
+Poison sumac is most common in the Midwest.
+It’s also found up and down the East Coast.
 It favors bogs, swamps, and the shores of the Mississippi River.